 You should always discuss any eating regimen that restricts calories or alters your eating pattern with your healthcare practitioner.
 This is particularly important if you have ongoing health concerns like diabetes.
 These fasting techniques are also unsuitable for children or the chronically ill.

-The benefits of periodic fasting or other calorie restricting dietary plans are most pronounced when accompanied by regular, moderate physical activity.
+The benefits of intermittent fasting or other calorie restricting dietary plans are most pronounced when accompanied by regular, moderate physical activity.

 Exercise will also keep your body from adjusting to the state of reduced caloric intake.
 This adjustment is part why many people hit those frustrating weight loss plateaus.